-Paramount is exposed to third-party credit risk through its contractual arrangements, including with respect to agreements with marketers and purchasers of its oil, NGLs and natural gas production, agreements with current and future joint venture partners, hedging arrangements and of its investments of cash and equivalents.
-If any of these third-parties fail or are unable to meet their contractual obligations to the Company, this could have a material adverse effect on the Company.
+Paramount is exposed to third-party credit risk through its contractual arrangements, including with respect to agreements with marketers and purchasers of its NGLs, natural gas and oil production, agreements with current and future joint venture partners, hedging arrangements and of its investments of cash and equivalents.
+If any of these third-parties fail to meet their contractual obligations to the Company, this could have a material adverse effect on the Company.
 In addition, poor credit conditions in the industry may affect a joint venture partner's willingness to participate in the Company's capital programs, potentially delaying such programs and impacting the results thereof.